Own website for artists and other creative: Why it is so important

 The following 2 video tutorials form an ideal introduction to WordPress:

-The use of WordPress is more difficult than sharing something on Facebook or putting a free drag-and-drop-website together.
-But it is by no means as difficult as you think.
-The best way to learn into the cold water and start starting.
+Using WordPress is harder than sharing something on Facebook or throwing together a free drag-and-drop website.
+But it's not nearly as difficult as you think.
+The best way to learn is to jump in and get started.

-If you have survived the first few weeks, it's very easy.
-In a way, it is almost a good thing that it has a little discouraging on one or the other beginner, as this turns many of their potential competitors off and gives them an advantage.
+Once you get through the first few weeks, it's very easy.
+In a way, it's almost an advantage that it may seem a bit daunting to some beginners, as it eliminates many of your potential competitors and gives you the advantage.

 A note on WordPress.com and WordPress.org